Laboratoire-de-Chemoinformatique/SynTool/_sources/reaction_filtration.rst.txt

 used fo reaction rules extraction.
 The current version of SynTool includes 11 reaction filters (see below).
 In brackets it is showed how this filter should be listed in the configuration file to be activated.

-The current available filters in SynTool:
+The current available reaction filters in SynTool:

     * `CompeteProductsChecker` (`compete_products_config`) - checks if there are compete reactions.
     * `DynamicBondsChecker` (`dynamic_bonds_config`) - checks if there is an unacceptable number of dynamic bonds in CGR.